 Read the latest news on Facebook and Twitter

 The NEAC Drawing School - at the Learning Centre, Mall Galleries

 The NEAC Drawing School will be running evening classes in Life Drawing in the Learning Centre of the Mall Galleries, led by members of the NEAC.
 The classes will be small, so while dropping in is possible, numbers are limited so booking may be advisable.
-The classes will be running in blocks of five for the present, and may well follow the termly system.
+The classes will be running in blocks of six for the present, and may well follow the termly system.
 Easels, boards and basic paper is provided.